 Tejas Athni is an undergraduate student at Stanford University pursuing a degree in Neurobiology.
-He is a passionate and dedicated student researcher, CPR educator, speaker, and mentor, and enjoys sharing his ideas through public outreach programs.
+Originally from Macon, Georgia, he is a passionate and dedicated student researcher, CPR educator, and speaker, and enjoys sharing his ideas through public outreach programs.

 Currently, Tejas is a student researcher who has performed work in the neuro-oncology and plant biology fields.
 He is a member of a research team developing a natural treatment option for the deadly glioblastoma multiforme (GBM) brain cancer and has worked to identify the biological reasons why two medicinal plants are going extinct in nature.